Federation Cliff Walk Dover Heights

-A walk joining Watson’s Bay and North Bondi
+A stunning walk joining Watson’s Bay and North Bondi

-The Federation Cliff Walk, also known as the Waverley Cliff Walk is a result of government funding to mark Australia’s centenary of federation.
+The Federation Cliff Walk, also known as the Waverley Cliff Walk or the Diamond Bay Cliff Walk, was built to mark Australia’s centenary of federation.

 Where to begin the walk?

-While you can begin at Watson’s Bay or Dover Heights, I prefer to start at Dover Heights for two reasons; one, I like to finish the walk with some harbourside refreshments and a ferry ride home.
-Two, I don’t like walking up all the wooden stairs at the Dover Heights end of the walk and would much rather walk down them lol.
+You can begin at Watson’s Bay or Dover Heights, I prefer to start at Dover Heights for two reasons; I like to finish the walk with some harbourside refreshments at Watsons Bay Hotel and a ferry ride home.

 These instructions will assume you share my dislike for ending a walk by going upstairs